PopBlends: Strategies for Conceptual Blending with Large Language Models: PopBlends System

 \subsection{Stage 1: Find Connecting Concepts}

 In Stage 1, the system's goal is to find \textit{connecting concepts}, which are intermediate ideas that link the pop culture and product domains.
 As shown in Figure \ref{fig:stage1_diagram}, we explore three distinct methods to find connecting concepts: No-GPT (traditional NLP and knowledge extraction only), Half-GPT (combining knowledge extraction and GPT), and Full-GPT (relying solely on GPT for connections).
 Each method performs a divergent step to expand each domain into a large list of candidate concepts; next, a convergent step is performed to select the final connecting concepts from the candidates.
 In effect, each method produces potentially distinct connecting concepts, which are jointly presented to the user through the web interface.
+More examples of connecting concepts across pop culture domains can be seen in Table \ref{tab:airplane_examples}.